How to manage salary setting expectations sensitively

 Find a solution that benefits both parties

-Although it looks like employers and employees might be at odds regarding salaries in the coming year, organisations still have plenty of scope to negotiate outcomes both parties are satisfied with.
+Although it looks like employers and employees might be at odds regarding salaries in the coming year, organisations still have plenty of scope to negotiate outcomes that both parties are satisfied with.

 So, before sitting down for salary conversations with your staff this year, consider what additional options you could offer to help align expectations.

-Download the Hays Salary Guide
+Download Hays Salary Guide

 Popular articles